thinkswan/redux-voting-app/README.md

-# redux-voting-server
+# redux-voting-app

-A Redux server that allows users to vote for things.
+A React app that allows users to vote for things and uses Redux.

 Based on the tutorial found at http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html.